|

 The location was one at the outskirts of downtown Los Angeles, several of such at which I've worked.

-Also one of the bar patrons was
+Also playing one of the bar patrons was

 Dick Post, who I met and with whom I worked on